About

 History

-The Invisible Need Project was started by Karen Lamons (Residence Life), Shari Glaser (formerly Family Engagement, retired), and Julia Kuntz (University Advancement) in Fall 2014 as a grassroots initiative.
-They recognized the concerns surrounding students' unmet basic needs, and wanted to promote a culture of giving within the WMU community to meet those needs.
+The Invisible Need Project, now known as Montgomery Essential Needs, was started by Karen Lamons (Residence Life), Shari Glaser (formerly Family Engagement, retired), and Julia Kuntz (University Advancement) in fall 2014 as a grassroots initiative.
+They recognized the concerns surrounding students' unmet basic needs and wanted to promote a culture of giving within the WMU community to meet those needs.
 The committee focused on offering a food pantry, student emergency fund, and promoting the health fund available through Sindecuse Health Center.

-The pantry's original location was in the Student Affairs Suite, in Faunce Student Services, before moving to the Kiva Room, in the lower level of Faunce in Fall 2018.
-The Student Emergency Relief Fund started with the sale of t-shirts by committee members, and has since grown to a partnership with University Athletics and the WMU Bookstore, with sales of the annual Game Day t-shirt supporting the fund.
+The pantry's original location was in the Student Affairs Suite, in Faunce Student Services, before moving to the Kiva Room, in the lower level of Faunce in fall 2018.
+The Student Emergency Relief Fund started with the sale of t-shirts by committee members, and it has since grown to a partnership with Intercollegiate Athletics and the WMU Bookstore, with sales of the annual Game Day t-shirt supporting the fund.